jayrahim/status-check-test/README.md

 # status-check-test
-A repository used for testing the status-check application
+A repository used for testing the status-check application.
+In the future, it may also support deployment requests.